Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

     }
     ```

-    1. Set this to anything OTHER THAN "same-height".
+    1. Set this to anything OTHER THAN "auto-height".
 This may affect the display image
         size in an undesireably way, because the height of the
         display image will no longer be automatically adjusted.
     2. Set this to false.